 When activists submitted petitions to put both the ward-based council and elected school board to voters in 1997, petitions were rejected for insufficient signatures by the City Clerk.
 A petition to de-prioritize enforcement of marijuana laws, which Cahill did not take a position on, was rejected for the same reason in 2010.

-Aside from a 1992 primary, where two challengers won seats on the five-member city council, Cahill has never before been on the losing side of a local election.
+Aside from a 1992 primary, where two candidates not supported by the establishment support won seats on the five-member city council, Cahill has never before been on the losing side of a local election.